Parsl/parsl/docs/userguide/exceptions.rst

 Lazy Fail
 ---------

-While Retries addresses resiliency at the level of ``Apps``, lazy failure adds resiliency at the workflow level.
+While Retries address resiliency at the level of ``Apps``, lazy failure adds resiliency at the workflow level.
 When lazy failures are enabled, the workflow does not halt as soon as it encounters a failure, but continues execution of every app that is unaffected.
 Lazy failures is the default behavior in parsl, with the